The Family (Australian New Age group): Litigation

 In August 2009, two individuals received financial compensation from Hamilton-Byrne after suing her.
 Her granddaughter, Rebecca Cook-Hamilton, had sued for alleged psychiatric and psychological illnesses, alleging malnourishment and "cruel and inhuman treatment" by Hamilton-Byrne and her followers.
 Her award was estimated to be $250,000.

 Another former member of The Family, Cynthia Chan, alleged that she paid the sum of $352,115 to Hamilton-Byrne for real estate in Olinda, but the property was never transferred to her.
 She also alleged that she paid the sum of $70,400 to Hamilton-Byrne for another property, but this too was never transferred to her.
 Hamilton-Byrne said she had no memory of the transaction.
 Chan's judgement was estimated at $250,000.

 Aftermath

 Hamilton-Byrne's husband died in 2001; she attended the funeral in her only public appearance following her conviction.
 In later years it was reported that Hamilton-Byrne was living in a Melbourne nursing home and suffering from dementia, and that an internal succession crisis for leadership of the group was unfolding.
 In an interview with ABC Local Radio in Ballarat, Ben Shenton, a former adoptee of The Family, said the group had become a "toothless tiger".

-Sarah Hamilton-Byrne died in 2016, aged 46.
+Sarah Moore (formerly known as Sarah Hamilton-Byrne) died in 2016, aged 46.
 Anne Hamilton-Byrne died on 13 June 2019, aged 97.